 It was not so long ago that the idea of a successful 51% attack seemed unrealistic and far-fetched.
-While it was acknowledged that 51% attacks are theoretically possible, most people assumed that 51% attacks would be so difficult to perform that they didn’t represent a legitimate threat.
+While it was acknowledged that they’re theoretically possible, most people assumed that a 51% attack would be so difficult to perform that they didn’t represent a legitimate threat.

 Now, all of that has changed.
 Over the last few months, there have been a number of successful 51% attacks, including a few on reputable, mid-sized blockchains.
 51% attacks are no longer an abstract concern.
 Every single blockchain project needs to put security before all else.